DKN-lab/phz_eDNA_2019/code/figures/Fig_1/phz2019_Fig_1.md

 # Notes

-Panels A-X of Figure 1 are diagrams and images.
+Panels A-D of Figure 1 are diagrams and images.
 The remaining panels were generated in R as shown here.
 Note all LC-MS data was quantified via absorbance.
 Chromatogram peaks were integrated in the Waters Empower software and integrations were exported and are contained in the csv files used here.

 ----